Molwickpedia

 Revol.
 100 years 4,149378E+02

-• Revolutions per period due to the Merlin effect
+• Calculus of revolutions per period due to the Merlin effect

-Now then, what we are actually interested in is the second term of the Global Gravity Law, given that it will be centripetal acceleration caused by the second component of the atractis cause or Merlin effect (derived from the double attraction provoked by the kinetic energy).
-Such centripetal acceleration will cause the perihelion precession of Mercury (ppm), or in any planet’s orbit, if we calculate it for the entire period considering how we have done it previously with *a(n)* to calculate the *2 π*radians.
+We are looking for the second term on the right-hand side of the equation for the Global Gravity Law, given that it is the centripetal acceleration caused by Merlin effect –double attraction provoked by kinetic energy.
+This centripetal acceleration will cause the precession of the perihelion of Mercury (ppm) –or of any planet’s orbit in Celestial Mechanics– if we estimate it for the entire period, considering how we did it previously with *a(n)* to calculate the **radians.

-In strict terms, it is enough to mention that the formal integral in relation to a whole period of time *T* or one revolution of the centripetal acceleration is resolved without any problem; since so much speed, the centripetal acceleration and the rest of the variables are constant or independent of time due to the simplification of a circular orbit of the planet Mercury.
-For this reason, it coincides with the basic calculations of trigonometry since the integral of *dt* is one.
+In strict terms, it is enough to mention that formal integral, regarding the period, of centripetal acceleration, resolves without any problem; since speed, centripetal acceleration and rest of variables are all either constant or independent of time, due to simplification to a circular orbit of the planet Mercury.
+For this reason, it coincides with the simple calculations of trigonometry, as integral to *dt* is 1.

-Therefore, the perihelion precession of Mercury in radians will be:
+Therefore, the precession of the perihelion of Mercury in radians will be:

 G 6,67266E-11